With a jab at Trump, Pelosi unveils new ‘Obamacare’ bill

-WASHINGTON (AP) -- Flicking a dismissive jab at President Donald Trump, House Speaker Nancy Pelosi unveiled a plan Wednesday to expand “Obamacare,” even as Trump’s administration is about to file arguments in a Supreme Court case to strike it down.
+Flicking a dismissive jab at President Donald Trump, House Speaker Nancy Pelosi unveiled a plan Wednesday to expand “Obamacare,” even as Trump’s administration is about to file arguments in a Supreme Court case to strike it down.

 Pelosi announced an upcoming floor vote on her measure, setting up a debate that will juxtapose the Democrats’ top policy issue, Trump’s unrelenting efforts to dismantle Obama’s legacy, and the untamed coronavirus pandemic.

-On Thursday, the Trump administration is expected to file papers with the Supreme Court arguing that the Affordable Care Act is unconstitutional.
+arguing that the Affordable Care Act is unconstitutional.
 Pelosi wants her bill on the House floor Monday.

 Trying to overturn a health insurance expansion providing coverage to about 20 million people “was wrong any time,” Pelosi said.